IST-DASLab/PanzaMail/USER_STUDY.md

 In these experiments, you will be fine-tuning a `Llama-3-8B` base model.
 These will be based on default hyperparameter settings that we have found to bring about the best performance experimentally.
 This fine-tuning procedure will be enhanced by a RAG component, which retrieves query-related emails to  provides additional conext to the LLM at train.

+Before we begin, we need to ensure that the following two settings:
+1. In `configs/writer/prompting/email_prompting.yaml`, please set `rag_prob:0.55`.
+1. In the same file, please set `number_rag_emails` and `number_thread_emails` to `2`.

 #### Step 3.1: Fine-tuning with RoSA
 For parameter efficient fine-tuning, run `./train_rosa.sh`

 #### Step 3.2: Full Fune-tuning
 In order to perform fine-tuning is possible, run `./train_fft.sh`.

+**NB:** It is likely that you will need to have access to more than one GPU to support the memory requirements of the FFT of Llama-3-8B.
+If you do not have access to this, please consider using Lightning AI.

 <details>
     <summary> FAQs. </summary>